 When reviewing your P&L statement, you might decide to reduce some costs to maintain higher profits for your business.
 Your P&L statement helps answer questions such as “how can I cut down unnecessary spending?” or “how can I increase our net profit?”

 Additionally, you might want to use your profits to increase certain expenses.
 For example, if your marketing campaign is helping your business generate revenue, you might increase your budget or look at new or complementary marketing strategies.
 Moving more dollars into a proven marketing campaign can increase sales, as more potential customers will see your products or services.

 Maintain accurate books.

 Keeping your accounting books updated weekly, monthly, and quarterly will keep your business organized and your financials up to date.
 Three standard accounting reports include balance sheets, P&L, and retained earnings.

 These are essential to keeping your business’s finances in order, enabling you to make sound business decisions that can improve your business and maximize your profits.
 Bookkeeping can be managed by an on-staff accountant or be allocated to an external accounting professional.

-A profit and loss statement shows how well your business performed during a specific time frame, and they are a significant determinant of success.
-Therefore, make sure you maintain an accurate P&L statement to calculate profit and make the best decisions as they relate to your small business’s financial situation and growth.
+A profit and loss statement shows how well your business performed during a specific time frame and is a significant determinant of success.
+Therefore, ensure you maintain an accurate P&L statement to calculate profit and make the best decisions relating to your small business’s financial situation and growth.